Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Equivariant Chern-Schwartz-MacPherson classes

-Here, $s^T(-)$ is an `equivariant Segre class' operator, defined as follows: as above, the cycle~$C$ determines a $T$-invariant cycle $\overline C$ in $\Pbb(T^*X \oplus \one)$, and {where $\overline{q}:\Pbb(T^*X \oplus \one) \to X$ is the projection.} In the non-equivariant case, the Chern classes are nilpotent, therefore the operator is well defined.
-Equivariantly, this operator has values in an appropriate completion.
-The Segre operator will be key in \S \ref{s:pos} below, where $X=G/B$ is a flag manifold.
-In that case, theorem \ref{thm:csmsegre} shows that it has values in a localization of the equivariant homology ring.
-We refer to~\cite[Chapter~4]{fulton:IT} and~\cite{MR1393259} for detailed information on Segre classes and operators in ordinary Chow groups.
-Formula~\eqref{eq:equivlem42} follows directly by applying its non-equivariant version to approximating spaces.
+\begin{remark} As mentioned in the introduction, a reader who is not familiar with Ohmoto's paper~\cite{ohmoto:eqcsm} (or with Ginzburg's \cite[Appendix]{ginzburg:characteristic} in the non-equivariant case) can take~\Cref{prop:shadows}, or its reformulations~\Cref{cor:segree} and~\Cref{thm:zeropb}, as the starting point for a definition of the equivariant Chern class transformation $\csT$.
+In future work we will explore further functoriality properties of characteristic cycles in the equivariant context, aiming to prove directly the functoriality properties for the formulae in~\Cref{cor:segree} and~\Cref{thm:zeropb} (as already done in the Appendix~\S\ref{s:app} for a non-characteristic pullback result). \end{remark}

-\begin{proof}[Proof of Proposition~\ref{prop:shadows}] Let $U$ denote an approximation space to $ET$ (see~\cite{edidin.graham:eqchow}, \cite{ohmoto:eqcsm}), and denote by $u$ the projection $U\times_T X\to U/T$.
-Note that the relative cotangent bundle $T^*u$ is the $U$-approximation of the bundle $(T^*X)_T$.
-Every invariant constructible function $\varphi$ on~$X$ determines a constructible function on $U\times_T X$, agreeing with $\varphi$ on the fibers of $u$.
-We denote this function by $\varphi_U$.
-By Ohmoto's definition, $\chc^T_*(\varphi)$ is the limit of classes
+\begin{proof}[Proof of \Cref{prop:shadows}] Let $U$ denote an approximation space to $ET$ (see \cite{edidin.graham:eqchow}, \cite{ohmoto:eqcsm}), and denote by $u$ the projection $U\times_T X\to U/T$; this is a locally trivial fibration, with fibers isomorphic to $X$.
+We have the following cartesian diagram of $T$-equivariant maps, with $pr$ the projection and $q,q'$ the quotient maps:

+The relative cotangent bundle $T^*u=U\times_T T^*(X)$ is the $U$-approximation of the bundle $T^*(X)_T$.
+Every invariant constructible function $\varphi$ on~$X$ determines a constructible function on $U\times_T X$, agreeing with $\varphi$ on the fibers of $u$; we denote this function by~$\varphi_U$.
+It is uniquely characterized by the requirement that